danielatrivella/np3_ligand/np3_LigPCDS/README.md

 - With experimental data (with electron density maps also deposited)
 - From X-ray experiments with proteins

-The PDB lists downloaded for Lig-PCDB were retrieved in July 2019 and are present in the PDB_lists folder, named as:
+The PDB lists downloaded for LigPCDS were retrieved in July 2019 and are present in the PDB_lists folder, named as:
 - PDB report list: _PDB_entries_hasLigand_structureFactors_xray_protein.csv_
   - List of PDB entries and the ligands codes they have.
 It must contain the PDB IDs entries, with two mandatory columns: 'PDBID', 'Resolution'
 - Ligand report list: _Ligands_PDB_entries_hasLigand_structureFactors_xray_protein.csv_